successible/document-that/README.md

   - `NEXT_PUBLIC_CONTACT_EMAIL`.
 The email you can be contacted at.
 Ex: `contact@foo.dev`.
   - `NETLIFY_NEXT_PLUGIN_SKIP`.
 Set to `true`.
 Required for Document That to build on Netlify.

-## Host Document That on Render or Digital Ocean
+## Host on Render or Digital Ocean

 If you do not want to deploy Document That on Netlify, that is totally fine!
 For example, you can deploy it on Digital Ocean, Render.com, etc. However, you'll need to run Document That as a combined client and server to do so.
 That is because: